 Staff who complete records are shown by the Headteacher / named person how these are to be completed and managed.
-The Headteacher / named person quality ensures this on (frequency) basis.
+The Headteacher / named person quality ensures this on a regular basis.

-Arrangements for induction of new staff are through a meeting- induction checklist.
+Arrangements for induction of new staff are carried out with the headteacher.